 The Essence of NFT Images

 NFT (Non-Fungible Token) is a blockchain-based digital identification technology that allows the creation of unique and irreplaceable digital assets.
 These can include images, videos, audio files, or other types of digital content.
 NFT images are digital artworks created by artists.
 They can be sold through auctions or specialized NFT trading platforms.
 Each image has a unique digital identifier that verifies its authenticity and ownership rights.
+The main idea behind NFT images is to create and sell exclusive digital assets that can be compared to original traditional paintings.

 How NFT Marketplaces Work